ashhhlynn/recipe-manager/README.md

 ## Functionality

-- Users can create accounts and sign in, authenticated and authorized through BCrypt.
+- Signup and login
+- Search recipes by title and filter by category

-- Users can view recipes and sort by alphabetical order, date, number of reviews, and highest rating.
+- Sort recipes by alphabetical order, date, number of reviews, and highest rating

-- Users can search recipes by title and filter by category.

-- Users can view recipe reviews.

-- Users can create recipes to share.
+- Share recipes

-- Users can write recipe reviews and rate recipes.
+- Rate & review recipes, view reviews by other users

-- Users can store and remove recipes under a personal favorites list.
+- Store and remove recipes under a personal favorites list

 ## Tech Stack